 All shareholders receive reports or circulars of the Company including notice of general meeting by post within the prescribed period.
-Notice of general meeting is announced through SGXNET and is available on the Company's corporate website at http://www.nicosteel.com.
+Notice of general meeting is announced through SGXNET and published in the Business Times.

 The Company supports active shareholders' participation.
 If shareholders are unable to attend the general meeting, the Company's Constitution allow a shareholder (not a relevant intermediary pursuant to Section 181(6) of the Companies Act) to appoint up to two (2) proxies to attend and vote in place of the shareholder.
 Voting in absentia and by electronic mail may only be possible following careful study to ensure that integrity of the information and authentication of the identity of shareholders through the web is not compromised and is also subject to legislative amendment to recognise electronic voting.
 These methods of voting are, therefore, currently not available to shareholders.